skibblenybbles/django-daydreamer/README.md

 `django.views.generic.View`.
 It adds some useful features to all `daydreamer` views.

 Next in the hierarchy is `Null`, inheriting from `Core`.
-It `dispatch()` method always returns a 405 method not allowed response.
+Its `dispatch()` method always returns a 405 method not allowed response.
 Next, two classes named `Deny` and `Allow` inherit from `Null`.
 Their purpose is to choose a request handler to deny or allow the request.

 Finally, `HttpMethodDeny` and `HttpMethodAllow` inherit from `Deny` and `Allow`, respectively.
 In turn, these are used to define the base generic view,